mobslayer202/bedrock-agentcore-starter-toolkit/README.md

 ## ➡️ Importing from Bedrock Agents

-Import from Bedrock Agents to AgentCore easily using the `import-agent` utility.
+Import from Bedrock Agents to AgentCore using the `import-agent` utility.

 ```bash
 # Launch the import-agent workflow